openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 ## Vision

-A globally connected humanity is now a major driver of diverse earth system processes, creating a complex, planetary socio-ecological system that exceeds our innate capacity to anticipate the consequences of societal decisions and actions.
+A globally connected humanity is now a major driver of diverse Earth system processes, creating a complex, planetary socio-ecological system that exceeds our innate capacity to anticipate the consequences of societal decisions and actions.
 Modeling is critical to enhancing